Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-In the work of Karimpouli et al. \cite{Karimpouli2017}, the authors demonstrated cleats segmentation results from CT scanned coal sample data by applying the Convolutional Neural Networks {CNN} approach, which is another type of a machine learning scheme.
-The {CNN} is one of the deep artificial neural network models which consists of multi-layers with convolutional and max-pooling layers \cite{Albawi2018}.
-The former layer is employed to extract features out of an input image and the latter one is employed to down-sample the input by collecting the maximum coefficients which are obtained from the convolutional layers.
-With the help of a combination of these layers, an input image could be narrowed down into a binary classification, while capturing the important information.
-In their work, the model was able to classify a center-placed voxel whether it belonged to a fracture or not, within a given small size (19$\times$19 voxels) of an input image after training the model with manually annotated truth.
-By performing this procedure recursively for every pixel within the scanned image and combining, a fully segmented image was able to be obtained.
+Instead of dealing with the image with numerically designed schemes, in recent years and in various fields, like remote sensing \cite{Li2019,CRACKNELL}, medical imaging \cite{Singh2020} and computer vision \cite{Minaee2020}, image segmentation using machine learning techniques has been being robustly studied as a new approach due to its well-known benefits, like flexibility to all types of applications and less demanding user intervention.
+Based on this advantages, \cite{Kodym2018} introduced a semi-automatic image segmentation workflow with XRCT data by using the Random Forest algorithm \cite{Amit1997} which statistically evaluated the output from decision trees (cf.~\ref{sec:Random_forest}). \cite{Karimpouli2019} demonstrated cleats segmentation results from XRCT with a coal data sample by applying the Convolutional Neural Networks (CNNs) approach, which is another machine learning scheme.
+The CNN is one of the deep artificial neural network models which consists of multi-layers with convolutional and max-pooling layers \cite{Albawi2018, PALAFOX}.
+The former type of layers is employed to extract features out of an input image and the latter one is employed to down-sample the input by collecting the maximum coefficients which are obtained from the convolutional layers.
+Based on the CNNs architecture, \cite{Long2017} demonstrated the Fully Convolutional Networks (FCN) model.
+The model consists of an encoding part, which is of the same structure as the CNNs, and a decoding part, which up-samples the layers using a de-convolutional operation (cf.~\ref{sec:U-net}).
+The authors also introduced a skip connection scheme, which is concatenating the previously maximum collected layers into the decoding part in order to enhance the prediction of the model.